Ellu Sadam Recipe (South Indian Sesame Rice)

 Chana dal, urad dal, sesame seeds, peanuts, chilies and coconut added to a pan.

-Note – Cooling the ingredients completely is important otherwise they will release oil while grinding.
+Note – Cooling the ingredients completely is essential; otherwise, they will release oil while grinding.

 Roasted ingredients in the pan.

-Add the roasted ingredients to a grinder or a food processor along with ¼ teaspoon asafoetida and pulse to make a fine powder.
+Step 3: Add the roasted ingredients to a grinder or a food processor along with ยผ teaspoon asafetida and pulse to make a fine powder.

-Note – Do not grind in one go as the ingredients may get heated and release oil.
+Note: Do not grind in one go; the ingredients may heat up and release oil.

 Cooled roasted ingredients and hing added to a grinder.